 • going through many changes in a short period of time, such as relocating to a new house or school

-• being given responsibilities or duties beyond their appropriate age and level of development, for example, the responsibility of taking care of other family members.
+• being given responsibilities or duties beyond their appropriate age and level of development, such as the responsibility of taking care of other family members.

 • struggling at school, including feeling overwhelmed by work, and exams or feeling they don't belong in peer groups or at school